Norfolk Premises Liability Lawyer

 Click on the link below to connect with our legal team for a free consultation, we’ll respond within 1 hour during business hours.
 Or call us 24/7 at (757) 244-7000.

-• Licensees are social guests, like friends stopping by or neighbors dropping in.
-Owners must warn them about any known issues, but they don’t have to go looking for hidden risks.
+- Licensees are social guests, like friends stopping by or neighbors dropping in.
+Owners must warn them of any known issues, but they don't have to look for hidden risks.

 Whether someone visits for dinner, to run errands, or to get work done, property owners decide how safe those visits will be.